rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 <div class="post-image"> <img src="/images/solar/structure.jpg"> </div>

-Each of the three AC-string from the panels was connected to a [busbar junction box](https://en.wikipedia.org/wiki/Busbar) and then the solar-AC cables were fed to the three AC cables from the grid (with all the surge protection devices, MCBs etc).
+Each of the three AC-strings from the panels were connected to a [busbar junction box](https://en.wikipedia.org/wiki/Busbar) and then the solar-AC cables were fed to the three AC cables from the grid (with all the surge protection devices, MCBs etc).